Hesperian Health Guides

 • pain in the pelvis or pain during sex

 It is also very common to have an STI and have no signs at all.
-Many women and men have STIs but do not know it.
+Many people have STIs but do not know it.

 MW Ch18 Page 321-2.png

 Untreated STIs can lead to very serious health problems, so anyone with an STI needs treatment as soon as possible.
-A woman with an untreated STI can develop a tubal pregnancy, cancer of the cervix, or can become infertile.
-An untreated STI in a pregnant woman can cause a baby to be born too early, too small, blind, sick, or dead.
+An untreated STI can cause a tubal pregnancy, cancer of the cervix, or infertility.
+An untreated STI in a pregnant woman can also cause a baby to be born too early, too small, blind, sick, or dead.
 A person who has one STI can more easily get another — including HIV.

-This chapter describes the most common STIs and explains how to treat them and prevent them.
-It also describes some other infections of the genitals that are common but are not transmitted sexually.
+This chapter covers the different STIs a woman can have by describing the signs of each infection and explaining how to treat and prevent them.
+It also covers how to recognize and treat some other common infections of the genitals that are not transmitted by sex.

 How STIs are passed